 Some people with OI undergo surgery to correct bone deformities, including scoliosis and basilar invagination.
 A common surgical procedure for OI patients, “rodding,” is the placement of metal rods in the long bones of the legs.
 This strengthens them and helps prevent fractures.
 Some rods get longer as the legs grow.
 But they also can work their way out of the bone.1 Surgery can also be performed to improve hearing loss.

 Bisphosphonates (pronounced bis-FOS-foh-neyts) are drugs used to treat osteoporosis.
 They also are useful for OI, especially in children.
 These drugs do not build new bone, but they slow the loss of existing bone.
-They have been shown to reduce fractures and relieve bone pain.2
+They have been shown to reduce vertebral compressions and some long bone fractures.2 However, controlled trials show no improvement in motor skill or decrease in bone pain.3

 - Hearing aids for hearing loss